darkn3rd/script-tut/scriptbox/mingw.install.md

 # Scripting Box: MinGW Installation Guide (32-bit)

-© Joaquin Menchaca, 2014
+© Joaquin Menchaca, 2015

 ## Overview

-This installation guide covers installing components to create a ScriptBox for Windows Command Shell environment, using tools that were compiled using MinGW or Microsoft C Runtime.
-These scripts should be able to run correctly within a Windows Command Shell `cmd.exe`.
+This installation guide covers installing components to create a ScriptBox for *Windows Command Shell* environment, using tools that were compiled using MinGW or Microsoft C Runtime.
+These scripts should be able to run correctly within a *Windows Command Shell* `cmd.exe`.

 ## Testing